ryanadamczyk/ryanadamczyk.github.io/_posts/2025-02-25-homelab-setup.md

 I found it provided the best mix of simplicity and functionality for my use case thus far.
 The integration with services like Proxmox is a plus.

-### NGINX Proxy Manger
+### NGINX Proxy Manager
-I have previously used Traefik as my reverse proxy, however I found myself recently switching to NGINX for it's simplicity.
+I have previously used Traefik as my reverse proxy, however I found myself recently switching to NGINX for its simplicity.

 I spin up new services for testing quite often, and I found nginx's web UI super useful in comparison to Traefiks configuration for my setup.